openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

 Platform Layout
 ***************

-While the platform contains many services, MFEs and libraries the core of the platform lives in the `edx-platform`_ and `frontend-platform` repositories.
+While the platform contains many services such as MFEs and libraries, the core of the platform lives in the `edx-platform`_ and `frontend-platform` repositories.

 * edx-platform - This was the first service created in the Open edX ecosystem and contains the legacy monolith application.
 That application currently can run